|

 Gellért Bath has a separate entrance other than the front gate of the Hotel Gellért.
 To find Gellért Bath, use the side entrance from Kelenhegyi street (by the side of Gellért Hill).

 Gellért Bath is located at St. Gellért square, which is reachable by metro, tram, bus or on foot.
 The newest metro, line 4 (the green line) stops just a few steps from the entrance.
 T10he tram stop at Gellért Bath is a busy junction with six different trams stopping there: tram Nr.
 18, 19, 41, 47, 48 and 49.
 You can also take bus Nr.
 7, 7A, or 86.
-Alternatively, you can take a stroll on the Liberty Bridge from the Pest side.
+Alternatively, you can take a stroll on the Liberty Bridge across the Danube from the Pest side.

 Pro tip: If you liked the Gellért Baths, don’t miss the Veli Bej Baths and the Király Baths.